Kirrawe Indigenous Corporation

 An Indigenous Festival during Child Protection Week with the theme 'Protecting Children is Everyone's Business';

 An Elders luncheon in honour of the 'Stolen Generation', recognising and acknowledging the most respected members of our communities with Link-Up (QLD) as guest speakers;

 National Apology Day 2012 event which incorporated an Art Healing Circle.

-The Youth Programs were also successful with participation from young Indigenous people across the Coast eager to learn more about culture and heritage.
+The Youth Programs had participation from young Indigenous people across the Coast eager to learn more about culture and heritage.

-The Directors would like to acknowledge and thank FaHCSIA, DATSIMA, The Healing Foundation, Stolen Generation Alliance, Child Protection Week Committee, Gold Coast City Council, the Rotary Club of Southport and Wesley Mission for their support in 2012.
+The Directors would like to acknowledge and thank the Queensland Community Benefit Fund, Queensland Department of Communities, Child Safety and Multicultlural Affairs, Queensland Department of Aboriginal and Torres Strait Islander Affairs, Queensland Department of Education, Training and Employment, Medicare Local, Gold Coast City Council, FaHCSIA, The Healing Foundation, Stolen Generation Alliance, Child Protection Week Committee, the Rotary Club of Southport and Wesley Mission for their support.

-Kirrawe Representatives have attended ACNC training/Workshops to ensure compliance with the new national accountability system.
+Kirrawe Representatives attended ACNC training/Workshops to ensure compliance with the national accountability system.

 Acknowledge Traditional Custodians